Odhynn/naerk/content/Characters/Aileen.md

 After they won their freedom in the arena, she had little choice but to remain in the corrupt and cutthroat city with the band and tag along through the wicked machinations of slavers, royals, hellspriests and vampires.
 While her more ruthless companions [[Ternath]], [[Olsarthis]], and [[Orok]] fit right in, the first two being former residents of the city, she crafted magic items day and night to alleviate her stress, and was eventually offered a magecrafter's position in the [[Cornuzel]] chapter.

-They managed to draw Palaurim's attention to the slave trade in Arbader during the diplomatic councils.
-After slaying slaver archpriest [[Alkar the Black]] the crown put them on trial for conspiracy.
-Overruling their conviction, the Palaurim officials appointed them to a committee overseeing the matter of illegal slave trade in Arbader.
+They managed to draw the Palaurim Council's attention to the slave trade in Arbader during the diplomatic councils.
+After they slew slaver archpriest [[Alkar the Black]], the crown put them on trial for conspiracy.
+Overruling their conviction, the Palaurim council officials appointed them to a committee investigating the slaver rings.

 In the process she met [[Steelshade]] and later managed to free him from the vampires lurking below the Church of Xaurim; he inducted her into the [[Berenfaer]], a role that she fervently took up, with [[Ulfwyr]] and [[Black Mist]] eventually coming to Hashnev to provide backup during the climactic battle in the palace.